paul-hammant/tbd/content/continuous-integration/index.md

 ## Industry CI confusion

 ThoughtWorks commissioned a survey - "No One Agrees How to Define CI or CD"[![](/images/ext.png)](https://blog.snap-ci.com/blog/2016/07/26/continuous-delivery-integration-devops-research/).
-That Continuous Integration unfortunately thought of as compatible with branching models other than Trunk Based Development was unfortunately showed to be true.
+That the hypothesis of Continuous Integration being thought of as compatible with branching models other than Trunk Based Development was unfortunately showed to be true.
 Their chief scientist, Martin Fowler, writes about the effect in his Semantic Diffusion article[![](/images/ext.png)](https://martinfowler.com/bliki/SemanticDiffusion.html).